-This academic strategy for the University of Leeds for the next 10 years is rooted in our place in the world and our desire to make a difference.
+Our academic strategy for the next 10 years is rooted in our desire to make a difference in the world.

 It sets a blueprint for a values-driven university.
-One that harnesses its expertise in research and education to help shape a better future for humanity, working through collaboration to tackle inequalities, achieve societal impact and drive change.
+One that harnesses expertise in research and education to help shape a better future for humanity, working through collaboration to tackle inequalities, benefit society and drive change.

-The strategy will be supported by a strategic delivery plan, setting out how we will deliver the ambitions it sets out.
-This will encompass not only the academic areas, but also include details of the strategic enablers, including our people and ways of working, our working conditions and environment, our role in the city and region, and financial and environmental sustainability.
+The academic strategy will be supported by our Enabling Strategy.
+This will encompass academic areas, our people and ways of working, working conditions and environment, our role in the city and region, financial and environmental sustainability.

 Watch this short introduction video from Simone Buitendijk, Vice-Chancellor:

-The impact of these global challenges and how we address them varies greatly across nations.
-The United Nations 17 Sustainable Development Goals (SDGs) such as zero hunger, good health and wellbeing, and gender equality, are more difficult to reach for low and middle income countries, which are predominantly situated in the Global South and often have the least resources.
-And within the generally more affluent Global North there is great disparity in the impact of these issues within and across populations.
+The impact of these challenges, and how we address them, varies greatly across nations.
+The United Nations 17 Sustainable Development Goals (SDGs) such as zero hunger, good health and wellbeing, and gender equality, are more difficult to reach for low and middle income countries, which are mainly in the Global South and often have the least resources.
+And in the generally more affluent Global North, there is great disparity in the impact of these issues within and across populations.

-The SDGs can only be reached if we reduce inequality.
+To reach these goals we must reduce inequality.
 This will require collaboration on an unparalleled scale across institutions and nations.
 Research-intensive universities, working with their local communities and partners, are perfectly placed to help deliver this.
-They are a powerful group of networked institutions capable of the large-scale, high-impact, global collaboration that is required, unencumbered by national borders.
+We are a powerful group of networked institutions capable of the large-scale, high-impact, global collaboration required.

-What sets us apart from many other institutions is that we are highly focused on impact – it is our most important product.
+We are highly focused on impact – it is our most important product.
 Not money or profits, but making a positive difference in the world.
-None of the challenges that the world faces can be solved without the research and evidence-based thinking and actions of universities.

-Equally pivotal is our role in training the next generation of global citizens and leaders, educating the problem solvers, innovators, collaborators and critical thinkers who can tackle these big issues.
+Equally pivotal is our role in training the next generation of global citizens and leaders, educating the problem solvers, innovators, collaborators and critical thinkers of the future.

-To positively shape our future world, the University will place itself at the heart of a global community combining research and innovation, student education, and knowledge exchange.
+To positively shape our world, the University of Leeds will place itself at the heart of a global community combining research and innovation, student education, and knowledge exchange.

-We will support a small number of prestigious, University-wide, flagship centres and institutes that work across disciplinary, institutional and geographical boundaries to drive these activities.
-These influential, interdisciplinary hubs will empower us to make substantive progress towards addressing global challenges.
+We will support a small number of flagship centres and institutes that work across disciplinary, institutional and geographical boundaries to drive these activities.
+This will empower us to address global challenges.